Probing Virtual Axion-Like Particles by Precision Phase Measurements

-Occurrence of the photon polarization-flip is then detected by measuring and comparing the phase of the cavity output field against the pump field as a reference [see Fig.~\ref{fig:scheme}].
-In the absence of interaction no deviation in the phase $\delta\phi$ is expected.
-However, when the axion-induced dispersion gets activated by the static magnetic field, we anticipate a non-vanishing deviation in the phase of the normal modes as: $\delta\phi_- =0$ and $\delta\phi_+ =2\mathcal{F}_r\tau$ for optical pulses of duration $\tau$.
-This gives rise to the average deviation in the phase $\overline{\delta\phi}\approx \mathcal{F}_r\tau$.
+The occurrence of the photon polarization-flip is then detected by measuring and comparing the phase of the cavity output fields using $a_2$ as a reference [see Fig.~\ref{fig:scheme}].
+In the absence of interaction the phase deviation $\delta\phi$ is only caused by QED process which is the background noise.
+However, when the axion-induced dispersion gets activated by the static magnetic field, we anticipate a deviation in the phase of the normal modes as: $\delta\phi_{1} =\mathcal{F}_r\tau$ and $\delta\phi_{2} =0$ for optical pulses of duration $\tau$.
 We have neglected differences in the decay rate of the modes as it becomes negligible even for the highest available cavity quality factors.
-The accumulated phase $\overline{\delta\phi}$ can be enhanced with a longer measurement time.
+The accumulated phase $\delta\phi_1$ can be enhanced with a longer measurement time.
 However, the maximum available $\tau$ is limited by the cavity lifetime $\tau_{\rm max}\approx 1/\kappa$ which is attainable for sufficiently long laser pulses.
 The exclusion or detection of ALPs at a given mass thus boils down to the precision phase mismatch measurement in the optical cavity output.
 Thanks to the recent advances in the phase measurement techniques, the phase sensitivity is only limited by shot-noise in a broad frequency range; from terahertz to optical~\cite{Echternach2013, Manceau2017}.
-Therefore, the smallest detectable phase deviation for a coherent state is $\overline{\delta\phi} = N_{\rm ph}^{-1/2}$, where $N_{\rm ph}$ is the average number of photons in the optical pulse.
+Therefore, the smallest detectable phase deviation for a coherent state is $\delta\phi_1 = N_{\rm ph}^{-1/2}$, where $N_{\rm ph}$ is the average number of photons in the optical pulse.
 Therefore, the minimum detectable coupling rate for a single run of experiment is $\delta\mathcal{F}_r = \kappa/N_{\rm ph}^{1/2}$.
 In practice the experiment runs several times at time intervals determined by the optical pulse duration.
 By repeating the procedure for $N_{\rm exp}$ times the precision gets enhanced by reducing the mean-standard-deviation.
 The phase sensitivity is increased further by employing squeezed light pumps.
 Currently, quadrature squeezing as high as 15~dB is available and higher values are within reach~\cite{Vahlbruch2016}.
 The reduced phase quadrature extension is parametrized by the factor $e^{-r}$ through the squeezing parameter $r$, e.g. $r=0$ for a coherent light, while $r\approx 1.73$ indicates a $15$~dB squeezing.
-In terms of the cavity length $L$ and finesse $F$ we find the following expression for the $\mathcal{F}_r$ resolution
+In terms of the cavity length $L_x$ and finesse $F$ we find the following expression for the $\mathcal{F}_r$ resolution